cliffgr/MyScore/README.md

 # MyScore

-This is a demo app based on clear archutecture to improve my skills in Koltin
+This is a football live score (open source) app based on clear archutecture to improve my skills in Koltin

+# Features:

+* LiveScore
+* Fixture
+* Add League to favourites

+# Next Tasks:

+Cooming soon

 # Technologies used: